Counseling and Wellness Services

 - Know who you are and be true to yourself

 Who is Eligible for Counseling and Wellness Services?

 The Office of Counseling and Wellness is a resource that is available to all Ohio State University at Marion students.
 Services are free, confidential and easy to schedule.
-Services include: Diagnosis and treatment of mental health and substance use problems; psychoeducational groups, wellness screenings, referrals to resources and community providers.
-Common topics that are addressed at the Counseling and Wellness Office are: Anxiety, depression, relationship stressors, time management, sleep problems, LGBTQ concerns, past traumas, suicidal thinking, perfectionism, and generally feeling overwhelmed.
+Common reasons students request services, include:

 Scheduling an Appointment